 James Harden, Tyrese Maxey lead 76ers past Nets

-PHILADELPHIA — James Harden hit two 3-pointers and had a driving layup in the final four minutes against his former Brooklyn teammates and the Philadelphia 76ers stretched their winning streak to six games, outscoring the Nets 137-133 on Wednesday night.
+PHILADELPHIA (AP) -- James Harden hit two 3-pointers and had a driving layup in the final four minutes against his former Brooklyn teammates and the Philadelphia 76ers stretched their winning streak to six games, outscoring the Nets 137-133 on Wednesday night.

 Tyrese Maxey led the 76ers with 27 points, and Joel Embiid had 26.
 Harden added 23, and Philadelphia was 35 of 36 from the foul line.